Resident Evil 3: Nemesis: Gameplay

 During certain situations, the player will be put in a perilous situation, where they will be prompted to choose between two possible actions or suffer a certain penalty, if not instant death.
 These choices affect how the story unfolds and which ending is achieved.
-Additionally, a creature called Nemesis is encountered multiple times throughout the game as a recurring boss.
-Nemesis is considerably more powerful than the player and has the ability to use a rocket launcher as a weapon, dodge incoming fire, and pursue the player from one area to the next.
+Additionally, a creature called Nemesis is encountered multiple times as a boss.
+Nemesis is considerably more powerful than the player and has the ability to use a rocket launcher, dodge incoming fire, and pursue the player from one area to the next.
 During one of these encounters, the player can choose to either fight Nemesis or run until he is evaded.
 A variety of encounters are possible, with some being mandatory, and some varying in nature and location based on certain choices made by the player.
-Even if evaded or defeated during one of these encounters, Nemesis will inevitably continue to pursue the player until the end of the game.
+Even if evaded or defeated during one of these encounters, Nemesis will inevitably continue to pursue the player.

 Once the player completes the game, a mode called The Mercenaries - Operation: Mad Jackal is unlocked.
 In this mode, the player must control mercenaries that Jill encounters during the main game and run from one side of the city to the other within a limited amount of time and resources.
 However, the starting time limit given is insufficient to actually perform this task directly, and the player must continuously receive time extensions by performing certain actions such as defeating enemies, rescuing civilians and exploring hidden areas.
-Depending on the rank received and difficulty chosen, completing the main game may unlock alternate costumes for Jill and epilogue files that detail the activities of different characters following the events of the game.
-The Mercenaries mode and alternate costumes for Jill do not need to be unlocked in the Windows and Dreamcast versions of the game.
+Depending on the rank received and difficulty chosen, completing the main game may unlock alternate costumes for Jill and epilogue files that detail the activities of different characters.
+The Mercenaries mode and alternate costumes for Jill do not need to be unlocked in the Windows and Dreamcast versions.